Slim Dusty

 Slim Dusty, AO MBE (born David Gordon Kirkpatrick; 13 June 1927 – 19 September 2003) was an Australian country music singer-songwriter, guitarist and producer.
 He was an Australian cultural icon, referred to universally as Australia's King of Country Music and one of the country's most awarded stars, with a career spanning nearly seven decades and producing numerous recordings.
-He was known to record songs in the legacy of Australia genre, particularly of bush life, including works by renowned Australian bush poets Henry Lawson and Banjo Paterson, who represented the lifestyle.
+He recorded songs in the legacy of Australia genre, particularly of bush life, including works by renowned Australian bush poets Henry Lawson and Banjo Paterson, who represented the lifestyle.
 The music genre was coined the "bush ballad", a style first made popular by Buddy Williams.
-Dusty was also known for his many trucking songs.

 Slim Dusty "released more than a hundred albums, selling more than seven million records and earning over 70 gold and platinum album certifications".
-He was the first Australian to have a No. 1 international hit song, with a version of Gordon Parsons' "A Pub with No Beer".
+He was the first Australian to have a No. 1 international hit song, with a version of Gordon Parsons's "A Pub with No Beer".
 He received 38 Golden Guitars and an Australian Recording Industry Association (ARIA) award.
 He was inducted into the ARIA Hall of Fame and Australian Roll of Renown.
 At the time of his death, age 76, Dusty had been working on his 106th album for EMI Records.
 In 2007, his domestic record sales in Australia surpassed seven million.
 During his lifetime, Dusty was considered an Australian National Treasure.
 He performed a cover of Banjo Paterson's "Waltzing Matilda" at the closing ceremony of the Sydney 2000 Olympic Games.